Article I: Name

 Article IV: Meetings

 Section 1.
-Regular Meetings: The regular meetings shall be established each year at the annual July meeting and posted on the library bulletin board.
+Regular Meetings: The regular meetings shall be established each year at the annual July meeting and posted on the library bulletin board and website.
 Meetings will be held each month at a location designated by the Board.

 Section 2.
-Nominations: The officers of the Board shall be nominated and elected each year at the July Annual meeting.
+Nominations: The officers of the Board shall be nominated and elected each year at the first regularly scheduled November meeting.

-Section 4.
+Section 3.
 Special Meetings: Special meetings may be called by the Secretary at the direction of the President, or at the request of three Board members, for the transaction of business as stated in the call of the meeting.
-Notice of special meetings must be posted on the library bulletin board at least 48 hours before the meeting.
+Notice of special meetings must be posted on the library bulletin board and website at least 18 hours before the meeting.

-Section 5.
+Section 4.
 Quorum: A quorum for the transaction of business at any meeting shall consist of four (4) members of the board, present in person.
+The Chair of the Meeting shall request a check of quorum at the beginning of the meeting.

-Section 6.
-Conduct of meetings: Robert’s Rules of Order, except as otherwise stated in these bylaws, shall govern proceedings of all meetings.
+Section 5.
+Conduct of meetings: Robert’s Rules of Order Newly Revised, except as otherwise stated in these bylaws, shall govern proceedings of all meetings.

-Section 8.
+Section 7.
 Record of Meetings: The Library Director shall be the official recorder for the Board.
-The Director may delegate these duties to a deputy or assistant except when keeping minutes in a closed session.
+The Director may delegate these duties to a deputy or assistant except when keeping minutes in closed session.
 In closed session, the Board secretary or board member designate shall record minutes.

-Section 13.
+Section 12.
 Scheduling of Regular Meetings: The Board, by majority vote, may change the schedule of their regular meetings at the request of a Board member.
-Any change to the schedule of the Board’s regular meeting must be posted on the library bulletin board, the library website, and notice given in the newspaper at least ten (10) days in advance.
+If there is a change to the schedule of the Board’s regular meeting, within three (3) days of the meeting in which the change is made, a posting must be made stating the new dates and any time or location change of regular meetings on the library bulletin board, the library website.
+Such notice shall be given to the newspaper at least ten (10) days in advance.

 Article V: Library Director and Staff